top of page

 Creperie on Takeshita Street in Harajuku, Tokyo

 Another great spot to see the sweet local girls dressed in full kimonos is at Asakusa.
-Browse the stalls of souvenir stands and grab a sweet treat!
+The massively popular Sensoji Temple is here, along with long crowded lanes of souvenir stands and street food vendors!

 Local girls enjoying a mango treat